-The best film to use in the Nikon N55 will have to be based on the lens, lighting conditions, and type of film you want to use.
+The best film to use in the Nikon N55 will have to depend on the lens, available light, and type of film you want to shoot.

-Kodak UltraMax 400 - The film handles a variety of lighting conditions well and is an excellent option for a 35mm color film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the N55 in most situations.
+Kodak UltraMax 400 - The film handles a wide variety of lighting conditions well and is a very good selection for a color film.
+Using this film you should have the ability to handhold the N55 in almost all circumstances.

-Lomography 800 - If you want a color 35mm film with an ISO of 800, there are only a few possible choices.
-For 35mm film emulsions focused on consumers, this is the sole available choice.
+Lomography 800 - If you want a color 35mm film with an ISO of 800, there are only a small number of offerings.
+This is literally the only 35mm film stock focused on consumers.

-It is also for sale in the 120 film format, to be used in a medium format camera.
+It is sold in the 120 film format, to be used in a medium format camera.

-Over-expose it by 1 or 2-stops to create the best look the film has to offer.
-This will provide you with the attractive colors everyone loves Kodak Gold for.
+Over-expose it by 1 or 2-stops to bring out the best look the film has to offer.
+This will help you achieve the appealing colors everyone loves Gold 200 for.

-Kodak Portra 400 - Among enthusiasts online, Portra 400 is easily the top color 35mm film emulsion.
-Overexpose Portra 400 by 1 or 2-stops to get the look the film is well known for.
+Kodak Portra 400 - Among the enthusiasts online, Portra 400 is by far and away the most frequently used color film emulsion.
+Overexpose it by 1 or 2-stops to get the look the film is well known for.